HardikJhunjhunwala/BTC_Predict/README.md

 - **`epoch_sweep_values`** — tuple of epoch counts used when the epoch sweep runs

 Set **`run_epoch_sweep`** to `False` if you only want the single run with `torch_epochs` and no sweep

+*Download the dataset from below kaggle link and place into the data/raw/ directory https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data